jjshaws/site/content/photography/_index.md

 I like to carry my camera with me for the moments when I witness something amazing.
 Some things I think you may find amazing as well.
 I've included them below, in reverse chronological order.

 I'll leave out the context for now.
+If a photo speaks you then I'd be happy to share more about it with you.\newlin I'll leave out the context for now.
 If a photo speaks you then I'd be happy to share more about it with you.\newlin

 ### 2023
  [People](/photography/people)\